High Protein Pasta Salad With Orzo & Chicken

 This can be ready to enjoy in about 30 minutes!
 As always, detailed instructions are included in the recipe card below.

-1. Cook the high-protein pasta according to the package instructions. (see note below)
+1. Cook the pasta according to the package instructions. (see note below)

 2. Mix the dressing in the bottom of a big bowl.
-I love this one with a lid for mixing and storing.
+I love this one with a lid for mixing.

 3. Prep the veggies and dice the chicken if you haven’t already.
 I love this chopper!